 Because the required ISSS program is a week long, you should plan to arrive in Iowa and on campus at least one day before the ISSS orientation program begins (this is the date given on your I-20 or DS-2019).

 Students are responsible for paying their own living expenses throughout the period of the ISSS orientation program.
-Refer to the ISSS Website to find out when the program will occur (usually, it's held a few weeks before classes begin).
-This web site and e-mail messages will also provide details on early move-in for students who will be living in an on-campus residence hall.
+Refer to the ISSS Website to find out when the program will occur.
+This web site will also provide details on early move-in for students who will be living in an on-campus residence hall.

-Check for details on the iHawk self-servce portal for New Students about two months before the first day of each semester.
+Check for details on the iHawk self-servce portal for New Students one month before the orientation start date.

 Early arrival—If you arrive a few days before the ISSS program, you may go through a preliminary check-in and pick up an Orientation packet.